 The iMac Pro is the best computer Apple has ever made.
 It’s powerful, versatile, and beautifully designed.

-The iMac Pro is a remarkable machine that’s capable of tackling virtually any task you throw at it—and it looks great while doing so.
+The iMac Pro is a remarkable machine capable of tackling virtually any task you throw at it—and it looks great.